Excerpt from; “Striking Eight Bells: A Vietnam Memoir.”

 On the morning of December 17, our ship departed from our MR1 station at Point Allison shortly after 0500.
 Our orders from CTG 75.9 were to proceed on duties as assigned and rendezvous with the carrier battle group under the command of CTG 77.3.
 Out in the Gulf of Tonkin, CTG 77.3 assumed tactical control of our ship at 0810.
 Initially, our ship was ordered to maintain visual signaling distance, but to stay within a distance of five nautical miles from USS Midway.

 Now that our ship was out at Yankee Station with the carrier battle group, we shifted to Watch Condition III.
 Watch rotations again went to four hours on, off eight hours.
 So far we had spent 22 exhausting days in Vietnam either on the gun line at MR1 or taking part in raids attacking North Vietnamese coastal defense or other targets.
 Operations had gone on essentially around the clock.
 The entire crew was exhausted.
 Our ship being assigned to CTG 77.3 was a welcome break.
 Our ship was ordered to take station 1,500 yards off the starboard quarter of USS Midway for “plane guard.”
+The ship spent the next several days either on plane guard or patrolling areas of Yankee Station.

 On December 20, most of our day was spent waiting for USS Midway to complete her FAS replenishment with USS Wabash (AOR 5).
 After Midway completed her breakaway maneuvers with Wabash and was clear, then our ship went alongside Wabash for FAS replenishment.
 At about 1600, USS Midway finally came to a southerly course at a speed of 25 knots, beginning the passage to Singapore.
 Our ship was assigned to stay at a station 2,500 yards astern of Midway.
 Essentially, we would follow Midway the passage distance of 650 nautical miles to Singapore.

 For destroyers, escorting an aircraft carrier during a passage could be frustrating.
 Unlike destroyers, aircraft carriers didn’t follow straight route legs to get from points “A” to “B” as fast as they could.
 No, they had to zigzag the whole damn way, still conducting flight operations while en route.
 A destroyer would make the passage from the Gulf of Tonkin to Singapore in about 40 hours.
-Midway would take over three damn days to cover the same distance.
+Midway would take three damn days to cover the same distance.

-On Christmas Eve, the ship arrived at the ANZUK Naval Basin, which was part of the former British Sembawang Naval Base, and docked with our starboard side to Berth 6 at about noon.
+On December 23, the ship arrived at the ANZUK Naval Basin, which was part of the former British Sembawang Naval Base, and docked with our starboard side to Berth 6 at about noon.
 The Sembawang Naval Base was located in Sembawang at the northern tip of Singapore.
 The British Naval Forces had withdrawn from Singapore in 1971.
 ANZUK was a force formed by Australia, New Zealand, and the United Kingdom to defend the Asian Pacific region.

 The ship was going to be docked in Singapore for seven days.
 Since the dock offered Hotel services such as steam, freshwater, and electricity, the ship’s boilers and engineering plant would be shut down and go to cold iron status.
 This made all of the snipes in engineering pretty happy since now they all could get some liberty and time off the ship in Singapore.
 There were a number of British, Australian, and New Zealand naval ships also docked in the basin.